 American University of the Caribbean (AUC) is actively seeking a dynamic Data Analyst to join thier team in Pembroke Pines, Florida.

 The Data Analyst is responsible for providing value through data analysis for University wide initiatives.
-They collect, analyze, and interpret data, and develop recommendations and present summary findings to the Marketing department leadership and other groups with the University as needed.
-The Data Analyst will participate in the development and maintenance of performance metrics, measurements, methods, and targets identifying, examining, and reporting on performance improvement opportunities within Marketing.
-S/he will work with the Project Manager, IT staff, and Marketing management to ensure data integrity.
-The Data Analyst supports University upgrades and modifications to current technology with respect to Marketing.
+They collect, analyze, and interpret data, and develop recommendations and present summary findings to the Marketing Operations leadership as well as other groups with the University as needed.
+The Data Analyst will participate in the development and maintenance of performance metrics, measurements, methods, and targets identifying, examining, and reporting on performance improvement opportunities within Marketing and Operations.
+S/he will work with the Project Manager, IT staff, and other management to ensure data integrity.
+The Data Analyst supports University upgrades and modifications to current technology with respect to Marketing and Operations.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Below are the minimum requirements of the education, experience, knowledge, and skills required to competently perform in this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 We are proud to be an EEO employer M/F/D/V. We maintain a drug-free workplace and perform pre-employment substance abuse testing.
 Thank you for applying for this outstanding opportunity today.